mannan-123/simon-game/README.md

-"# Simon game in HTML, CSS, and jQuery"
+Simon game in HTML, CSS, and jQuery